OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink/nodejs/README.md

     ```bash
     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```
-  - Update the `.env` configuration for the bot to use the `YOUR-MICROSOFT-APP-ID`, `YOUR-MICROSOFT-APP-PASSWORD` and 'BASE-URL' is ngrok url eg. 124.ngrok-free.app.
+  - Update the `.env` configuration for the bot to use the `YOUR-MICROSOFT-APP-ID`, `YOUR-MICROSOFT-APP-PASSWORD` and `BASE-URL` is tunnel url eg. 124.ngrok-free.app.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

     - In a terminal, navigate to `samples/tab-deeplink/nodejs`